 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science at CTCA.
+Maurie Markman, MD, President, Medicine & Science

 This page was updated on June 6, 2022.

-The American Joint Committee on Cancer (AJCC) developed the TNM cancer staging system to evaluate three primary factors when it comes to treating cancer, including sinus and other .
+The American Joint Committee on Cancer (AJCC) developed the TNM cancer staging system to evaluate three primary factors when it comes to treating cancer, including sinus and other.
 Below are explanations of what T, N and M mean:

 T (tumor): This refers to the size of the primary tumor.
 It also evaluates to what extent, if any, the cancer has spread to tissues in the nasal cavity and paranasal sinuses and neighboring skull bones.
 Sometimes, sinus cancers are categorized as T1, T2, etc., instead of by stages.